bhavanavarma06/E-COMMERCE-WEBSITE/README.md

 # E-COMMERCE WEBSITE

 ## Description
-This is a simple e-commerce website built using *HTML, **CSS, and **JavaScript*.
+This is a simple e-commerce website built using HTML, CSS, and JavaScript.
 The website includes a product listing page, a shopping cart, and interactive features like adding and removing products from the cart.

 ## Features
 - Display of products with images, names, and prices.